dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 What this process does is, combines both ``css-1`` and ``css-2`` into one ``main`` css file which is minified!
 I have shown for only two css files but you can use any number of files inside ``_sass`` folder.
 Make sure you import it in the ``main.scss`` file.

 **JavaScript:**
 If you are loading JavaScript from a CDN then make sure you use the ``.min.js`` version.
 That is the minified version.
-To minify local JS code I use [Closure Compiler](http://closure-compiler.appspot.com/home){:rel='nofollow'}{:target="_blank"} by Google which works well for me.
+To minify local JS code I use [Closure Compiler](http://closure-compiler.appspot.com/home){:rel='nofollow'}{:target="_blank"} by Google which I have been using for a log time with satisfactory results.
 Here is a [guide on how to use it](https://developers.google.com/closure/compiler/docs/gettingstarted_ui#the-hello-world-of-the-closure-compiler-service-ui){:rel='nofollow'}{:target="_blank"}.

 ### 4. Minimize http requests
 Every request a webpage makes will take a considerable amount of time in establishing a connection and retrieving data.
 We can use some techniques to reduce the number of requests.

 **Use Data-URI instead of images:**
-Every image in the page is loaded using a http request.
-In order to avoid this, an image can be converted into base-64 code that looks like this.
+Every image in a website is generally loaded using a http request.
+In order to avoid this, an image can be converted into base-64 code which looks like this.

 <pre>
 data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wBDAAYEBAQFBAYFBQYJBgUGCQsIBgYICwwKCgsKCgwQDAwMDAwMEAwODxAPDgwTExQUExMcGxsbHB8fHx8fHx8fHx//2wBDAQcHBw0MDRgQEBgaFREVGh8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx8fHx//wAARCAAFBkADAREAAhEBAxEB/8QAGQABAAIDAAAAAAAAAAAAAAAAAAUGBAcI/8QAFBABAAAAAAAAAAAAAAAAAAAAAP/EABkBAQADAQEAAAAAAAAAAAAAAAAEBgcDBf/EABQRAQAAAAAAAAAAAAAAAAAAAAD/2gAMAwEAAhEDEQA/AIVcVIAAAAAAAAAAAAAAAAAAAAAAAASzO0AAAAAAAAAAAAAAAAAAAAAAAABhvecQAAAAAAAAAAAAAAAAAAAAAAAEYsbbQAAAAAAAAAAAAAAAAAAAAAAAFGV9UgAAAAAAAAAAAAAAAAAAAAAAAHWiIkAAAAAAAAAAAAAAAAAAAAAAAAK0xxoYAAAAAAAAAAAAAAAAAAAAAAADUK/J4AAAAAAAAAAAAAAAAAAAAAAAD//Z